Summary of our market study

 4.3 A wide price range

 The restaurant industry uses a variety of price positioning strategies based on the socio-demographic criteria of its clientele.
-The prices charged by restaurants are often adapted to the purchasing power of their clientele and their level of expectations.
-Upscale restaurants, for example, target a wealthy clientele and charge high prices to ...
+Indeed, restaurant prices are often adapted to the purchasing power of the clientele and their level of expectations.
+Upscale restaurants, for example, target a wealthy clientele and charge high prices to justify the ...

 5 Regulations